ajhodgson/College-Work/README.md

 #==================================

 #	CurrentProjects
-Description: Contains the projects that I am currently working on with Java and C programming.
+Contains the projects that I am currently working on with Java and C programming.